-We can no longer accept household donations of any kind, including food and clothing.
-Please donate your items to your local Salvation Army or clothing can go to PIN Ministry 757-962-3567 and Beach Bucket 757-724-2095 @ 503 15th Street.
-Please call first!
+We can no longer accept household donations of any kind, including clothing.
+Please consider donating your items to your local Salvation Army or like charity.

 Service is Not Just an Assignment or Operation